microsoft/azuredevopslabs/labs/vstsextend/aml/Readme.md

 We will be using the Azure DevOps project for build and release pipelines along with Azure ML services for ML/AI model management and operationalization.

 This template contains code and pipeline definition for a machine learning project demonstrating how to automate the end to end ML/AI project.
-The build pipelines include DevOps tasks for data sanity test, unit test, model training on different compute targets, model version management, model evaluation/model selection, model deployment as real-time web service, staged deployment to QA/prod, integration testing and functional testing.
+The build pipelines include DevOps tasks for data sanity test, model training on different compute targets, model version management, model evaluation/model selection, model deployment as real-time web service, staged deployment to QA/prod, integration testing and functional testing.

 ### Before you begin